 - The measurement of your prescription or refractive errors

 - Dry eye test

 - Complete dilation to view the back of the eye or the retina

 - Measurement of pupil size

-As part of your initial pre-operative LASIK evaluation, the doctors of Eye Associates of New Mexico will give you thorough education of LASIK eye surgery.
+As part of your initial pre-operative LASIK evaluation, the doctors of Eye Associates of New Mexico will give you a thorough education of LASIK eye surgery.
 This will involve the history of refractive surgery, any risks, the procedure process itself, and the successes of this amazing eye surgery.
 If you have been told in the past that you are not a candidate for LASIK eye surgery you might want to call us about the latest advancements.
 Depending on your unique visual situation you may now be a candidate for the surgery.

 Your decision to have LASIK laser vision correction is a serious decision.
 Ultimately, you will be the one to make the final decision.
-When electing a LASIK surgeon it is important to select a surgeon that can honestly explain your visual needs.
+When selecting a LASIK surgeon it is important to select a surgeon that can honestly explain your visual needs.
 In 98% of LASIK cases, the visual outcome is 20/40 or better, however, this is a surgical procedure and risk is still involved.
-This is why selecting a surgeon with a vast amount experience is important.
+This is why selecting a surgeon with a vast amount of experience is important.
 The ultimate goal of LASIK is to reduce your dependence on glasses and contact lenses.
 LASIK does not always create perfect 20/20 vision, though most cases are successful in improving vision.
 Ask the right questions before selecting your surgeon.
 Make sure that your surgeon of choice has the right answers, the best technology, and the experience under his belt to ensure a safe and effective procedure.
 It is possible that this is one of the most important decisions that you will ever make.
 This is your eyes and your life.